(20 ILCS 2630/9)

 (d) When a person who has been reported missing is located and that person's

-dental records have been submitted to the Department, the law enforcement agency
+dental records have been submitted to the Illinois State Police, the law enforcement agency

-which submitted that person's dental records to the Department shall report
+which submitted that person's dental records to the Illinois State Police shall report

-that fact to the Department and the Department shall expunge the dental
+that fact to the Illinois State Police and the Illinois State Police shall expunge the dental

-records of that person from the Department's file.
+records of that person from the Illinois State Police's file.

-The Department shall also expunge from its files the dental records of those
+The Illinois State Police shall also expunge from its files the dental records of those

 dead and missing persons who are positively identified as a result of comparisons